delebash/Dans-Programming-Error-Notes/Webpack-Typscript Error Notes.md

 **Module build failed: Error: Cannot resolve 'file' or 'directory' ./greeter**

-Check the extension make sure all have a dot as in `'.ts' not 'ts'`

-Example is wrong should be .ts
+Check the extension make sure all have a dot as in `'.ts' not 'ts'` Or that the extension is missing such as .ts is not listed Example is wrong should be .ts

 	resolve: {